 Should I choose bi-folding or sliding doors?

-Can't decide whether to choose aluminium bi-folding or sliding doors for your new extension?
-We look at some things to consider to help you decide which is best for your home!
+So if you can't decide whether to choose aluminium bi-folding or sliding doors for your new extension, we chat about some of the key things to consider to help you decide which is best for your home!

 Make the most of a good view all year round